This Penne Pasta with Sun-Dried Tomato Pesto is quick and easy to make and sure to be a hit with family and friends!

-- Transfer pesto to a large non-stick pan.
-Start by adding about 1/4 cup of the reserved pasta water and then toss the pasta.
+- Toss the pasta together in the skillet or non-stick pan.
+Start by adding about 1/4 cup of the reserved pasta water and then toss the pasta again.
 If you need more pasta water to thicken the pasta you can add until you get the desired thickness you like.
 I added almost all of it to mine to thicken it.

-- If desired add some freshly grated parmesan over top.
+- Grate freshly grated parmesan over top.

 - Serve with a big old pasta loving smile!

 Thanks for visiting today!